-From a purely technical standpoint, it is likely feasible that all or nearly all of fossil fuel use for process heat and steam generation in the Northeast can be electrified over the near- and mid-term futures.
-However, implementation would face high barriers.
-First among these is the amount of investment that industries have sunk into existing process infrastructure.
+From a purely technical standpoint, all or nearly all of fossil fuel use for process heat and steam generation in the Northeast could be electrified by 2050.
+However, implementation would face high barriers, such as the amount of investment that industries have sunk into existing process infrastructure.
 Industrial process equipment is different from consumer-facing products in that it is not generally governed by a stock turnover dynamic.
 In addition, high first costs and uncertain savings may create a form of "sticker shock" that discourages electrification.
-Financial innovation, such as "as a service" models may have some impact here.
-On the other hand, biofuels may offer a more attractive option for many process managers looking to reduce greenhouse gas emissions.
+Biofuels may offer a more attractive option for many process managers looking to reduce greenhouse gas emissions.

 Cars and light trucks: The main path for strategic electrification of cars and light trucks is replacement of conventional internal combustion engine-based vehicles with electric vehicles (EVs), although mode switching (e.g. to electrified rail or buses) is also a potential contributor.
 The primary technical barrier is that EVs can only store a certain amount of energy onboard the vehicle, and this amount has been limited by battery technology.
 Therefore, wide adoption of EVs would require buildout of the charging infrastructure necessary to replenish the battery, supplementing home charging.
 It remains to be seen what level of public charging infrastructure is necessary to facilitate wide adoption of EVs.
 As for economics, EVs currently require an upfront cost premium when compared with internal combustion engine-based vehicles.
 Notably, EVs are generally cost-competitive in the present day based on a comparison of total lifetime costs of ownership, after accounting for incentives.
 Battery costs are expected to continue to decline, while cycle life is expected to improve; these advances would reduce the cost of EVs.
 Range is also expected to increase as batteries improve.
-EVs represent about 1 percent of vehicle sales today across New York and New England, although that share has doubled since 2014.
+EVs represent only about 1 percent of vehicle sales today across New York and New England, although that share has doubled since 2014.
 One potential path for wide adoption of EVs would be to combine electric vehicle technology with autonomous driving technology to create autonomous EVs.
 These vehicles would peddle "transportation as service" as a model, in which individuals would hail a self-driving car to provide a service rather than owning and operating a vehicle themselves.
 High capital costs for these vehicles could be offset by reduced operating cost, given high utilization.